6 Steps to Write a Coaching Log + Free Coaching Log Template

 Writing coaching logs may seem like additional paperwork, but they can help make your coaching practice much more efficient.
 Here are a few reasons why:

-Staying Organized
+1. Staying Organized

-Many coaches are familiar with the sheer panic of digging through piles of papers and email threads to determine how many sessions they have delivered to a client.
-A coaching log helps you consistently document your sessions and organize your work.
+Many coaches understand the sheer panic of digging through email threads to determine how many sessions they’ve delivered to a client.

-This way, you’ll see where you are in a particular coaching program or process and whether your client is on track to reach their goals.
-Keeping your coaching logs in a central location will also require less time preparing for your next session.
+• Keeping your coaching logs in a central location will also require less time preparing for your next session.

-Keeping Your Coaching Session Focused
+2. Keeping Your Coaching Session Focused

 When you sit with clients, you have limited time to move them forward on their coaching journey.
-Your conversations need an impactful flow, requiring you to always know your next step.
+Your coaching conversations need an impactful flow, requiring you to always know your next step.

 [ Read: Use This 6-Step Template to Deliver a Powerful Life Coaching Session ]

-Sharing Notes With Your Clients
+3. Sharing Notes With Your Clients

 Although your coaching log isn’t something you typically share with your client, it makes it easier to create a session summary later.
 Sharing notes with your clients about their key insights and commitments makes your coaching process more effective and valuable.